smlhelp/book/src/concepts/curry.md

 function that it returns.
 This means that, in the scope of `intermediate`, it contains the answer that was common to both of the expressions we wrote earlier.
 Now, we can execute the step of `y + z` (which is nearly instantaneous), cutting our runtime in half.
-Now, we can obtain `contrived 4 2` and `contrived 4 5` in only 3 years.
+Now, we can obtain the result of `contrived 4 2` and `contrived 4 5` in only 3 years (though to evaluate both of those expressions themselves would still take 6 years!).

 It is important to note that currying is _not_ the same thing as staging.
 `contrived` was curried, but not staged optimally - we made a change that, even